ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: The ORION Framework

 \subsubsection{\textbf{Option Decoder} $\pi_{\vartheta}$}

 During multi-agent navigation, an agent may either navigate toward its designated target or assist others by collecting more information that benefits the team, each demanding distinct and sometimes conflicting reasoning.
 In such cases, adaptive switching between self-directed and cooperative behaviors becomes crucial.
 To balance individual efficiency and collective performance for improved overall task success, we introduce the option-critic structure~\cite{bacon2017option}, where an option denotes a high-level behavioral mode characterized by a termination head function and an intra-option policy, while the critic provides a value-based estimation guiding high-level option/low-level action optimization.
-Specifically, we augment the policy network with an \emph{option decoder}, which determines whether to continue the current high-level behavior or terminate and switch to another. \paragraph{Termination Head $\beta_{\vartheta}$} Given the current state representation feature $\mathbf{s}_t$ and the active option $z_{t-1}$ at the last step, we define a termination head function $\beta_\vartheta(\mathbf{s}_t,z_{t-1})$ that estimates the likelihood of terminating the current option at step $t$.
+Specifically, we augment the policy network with an \emph{option decoder}, which determines whether to continue the current high-level behavior or terminate and switch to another.
+Given the current state representation feature $\mathbf{s}_t$ and the active option $z_{t-1}$ at the last step, we define a termination head function $\beta_\vartheta(\mathbf{s}_t,z_{t-1})$ that estimates the likelihood of terminating the current option at step $t$.
 Specifically, we first obtain a joint feature representation by combining the current node feature and the embedding of the previous option $h_t = \mathbf{s}_t+e(z_{t-1}),$ where $e(z_{t-1}) \in \mathbb{R}^d$ denotes the learnable option embedding.
 We parameterize the termination function as $\beta_{\vartheta}(\mathbf{s}_t, z_{t-1}) = \sigma\!\big(\mathrm{MLP}_{\vartheta}(h_t)\big),$ where $\mathrm{MLP}_{\vartheta}(\cdot)$ is a two-layer feed-forward network with ReLU activation, and $\sigma(\cdot)$ denotes the logistic sigmoid.
-Finally, a Bernoulli sampling $\mathbf{1}_{\text{term}}/\mathbf{1}_{\text{cont}}\sim\mathrm{Bern}(\beta_\vartheta)$ determines whether the current option should terminate or not. \paragraph{Option Mask and Finite-State Structure} Although our option framework enables flexible switching between high-level behavioral modes, unconstrained transitions may lead to inconsistent/invalid options.
-Here we introduce a \emph{finite-state machine} (FSM) that encodes admissible transitions between options at different stages of the task.
-For a general option set $\mathcal{Z}=\{z_{1},\ldots,z_{K}\}$, we define a binary transition matrix $M(\mathbf{s}_t)\in\{0,1\}^{K\times K},$ where each entry $M_{ij}(\mathbf{s}_t)$ specifies whether transitioning from option $i$ to option $j$ is allowed.
-This mask captures explicit coordination rules at different stages.
-The option-selection distribution is therefore computed via a masked softmax:
+Finally, a Bernoulli sampling $\mathbf{1}_{\text{term}}/\mathbf{1}_{\text{cont}}\sim\mathrm{Bern}(\beta_\vartheta)$ determines whether the current option should terminate or not.